MichaelMayberry/homelab-documentation/troubleshooting_docs/ticket-resolution-template.md

 | **User(s) affected** | |

 ## Troubleshooting Steps Taken
 Chronological.
-This is your investigation trail — include dead ends, not just what worked.
+This is your investigation trail, include dead ends, not just what worked.

 1.
 2.